Safe Harbor Law in Healthcare

 Healthcare Client Representation: Regulatory Compliance and Defense

-Oberheiden, P.C. is a Dallas-based law firm that represents healthcare clients in the area of regulatory compliance and defense against government investigations.
+Oberheiden, P.C. is a nationwide law firm that represents healthcare clients in the area of regulatory compliance and defense against government investigations.
 Our team consists of several former federal healthcare prosecutors that bring decades of government insights to the table and that know how to structure an arrangement without raising the government’s attention.
 By the same token, those clients that are subject to a government healthcare investigation know they can rely on our healthcare fraud defense experience and our proven track record of avoiding criminal charges.

 What Is the Discount Safe Harbor?

 The Anti-Kickback Statute (AKS) is a criminal law that prohibits the knowing and willful payment or receipt of any form of remuneration to influence (i) the referral of an individual for an item or service for which payment may be made by a federal healthcare program or (ii) the purchase, lease, order, or arrangement for or recommendation to purchase, lease, or order any good, facility, service, or item for which payment may be made by a federal healthcare program.
 See 42 U.S.C. § 1320a-7b(b).